Recurrence recovery in heterogeneous Fermi--Pasta--Ulam--Tsingou systems: Recurrence recovery

 \section{Recurrence recovery}

-In our earlier simulations, as well as in those by Nelson et al., \cite{Nelson2018}, there was no predetermined order in the exact locations of the tolerance values in the oscillator array.
+In our earlier simulations, as well as in those {of Nelson et al.}~\cite{Nelson2018}, there was no predetermined order in the exact locations of the tolerance values in the oscillator array.
 Indeed, one does not expect any specific ordering of tolerance values in a typical real-world system.
 We hypothesize that the arbitrariness of the locations of the tolerance values, in tandem with the magnitudes of these values, may be a source of recurrence breakdown.
 To evaluate this hypothesis, we examine whether or not ordered tolerance values can help restore energy recurrence.
-This approach of structured heterogeneities was also used by Fraternali et al.~\cite{fraternali2010} in a computational study of chains of Hertzian particles.
+This approach of structured heterogeneities was also used by Fraternali et al.~\cite{fraternali2010} in a computational study of {1D arrays} of Hertzian particles.

-We again conduct Monte Carlo simulations of equation \eqref{cubictol}.
-In Fig.~\ref{fig:recover}(a), we show a typical example with a tolerance of 5\%.
-In Fig.~\ref{fig:recover}(b), we show the locations of individual tolerances values across the 128 oscillators of this FPUT array.
-To explore our hypothesis, we rearrange the array with the same tolerance values, but now we place them in an ascending order (see Fig.~\ref{fig:recover}(d)).
+We again conduct Monte Carlo simulations of {the system}~\eqref{cubictol}.
+In Fig.~\ref{fig:recover}(a), we show a typical example {of the energy behavior for an array} with a tolerance of $\pm 5\%$.
+In Fig.~\ref{fig:recover}(b), we show the locations of {the} individual tolerances values across the 128 oscillators of this FPUT array.
+To explore our hypothesis {that the order of the tolerance values is important}, we rearrange the oscillator array so that its tolerance values are now in ascending order (see Fig.~\ref{fig:recover}(d)).
 Simulating this system with the oscillators in this order recovers much of the energy recurrence (see Fig.~\ref{fig:recover}(c)).
-This result suggests that a key reason for the lack of recurrence may the arbitrary locations of the tolerance values.
-It also suggests that one should be able to recover much of the energy recurrence of an FPUT array by measuring an appropriate characteristic, such as the tolerance value, of its individual oscillators and then ordering them based on this characteristic.
-Recall that 85 of the 100 simulations with arbitrarily placed tolerance of 5\%, do not exhibit notable energy recurrence.
-By placing the tolerances in ascending order, we are able to recover recurrence in 23 of these 85 simulations.
-Consequently, with the ascending order of tolerances, we observe recurrence in 38 of the 100 simulations.
+This result suggests that a key reason for the lack of recurrence may {be} the arbitrary locations of the tolerance values.
+It also suggests that one should be able to recover much of the energy recurrence of an FPUT array by measuring an appropriate characteristic, such as the tolerance value, of its individual oscillators and then ordering {the oscillators} based on this characteristic.
+Recall that 85 of the 100 simulations with {arbitrarily placed oscillators with a tolerance of $\pm 5\%$ do} not exhibit notable energy recurrence. {However, by} placing the {oscillators in ascending order of their tolerance values,} we are able to recover recurrence in 23 of these 85 simulations.
+Consequently, with the ascending order of {tolerance values}, we observe recurrence in 38 of the 100 simulations.